-It is fantastic to sip a cup of tea with yummy Shakarpara.
 It is an excellent snack originating from a similar Persian snack called Shekarpareh.
 Maharashtrians also call it Meethi Nimki.

 Listen to some reviews while eating Bhakarwadi.

-You will easily come across it with Thali (platter) and Puris (wheat bread).
+Shrikhand is a traditional Indian sweet dish made from strained yogurt, which is also known as “hung curd” or “chakka”.
 The origin of the dish is still a point of contention because Maharashtra and Gujarat both claim to be the birthplace of this dish.